AdobeDocs/commerce-webapi/src/_includes/redocly-intro.md

-This REST documentation provides descriptions of all the Adobe Commerce endpoints.
+This reference REST documentation provides descriptions of all the Adobe Commerce endpoints.